-Out of a current total health and care workforce of 19,625 (contracted available FTE), 14,048 work in an acute setting.
-As the expected growth in workforce is predominantly expected to be in community and non bedded care settings, this presents a big challenge in terms of shifting staff into different settings, and working alongside a more diverse team from health, care and the voluntary sector.
+Out of a current total health and care workforce of 19,625 (contracted available FTE), 14, 048 work in an acute setting.
+As the expected growth in workforce is predominantly expected to be in community and non bedded care settings, this presents a big challenge in terms of shifting 'There is a shortage of key clinical roles and increasing demand for NHS services.
+Care is increasingly delivered in the community, and our staff are treating a wider range of clinical conditions and in ever more complex environments.'
+DCHS Clinical Strategy 2019 staff into different settings, and working alongside a more diverse team from health, care and the voluntary sector.
 We can also expect significant developments in technology which will mean many tasks become automated, significantly changing the content of established jobs.